AgenticDao/A2AServer-js/doc/creating-a-simple-agent.md

 # Creating a Simple Agent

-This guide explains how to create a simple yet functional agent using the A2A Server library.
+This guide explains how to create a simple yet functional agent using the @agenticdao/crypto-a2a-server library.
 We'll build a weather forecast agent that demonstrates key concepts like handling user inputs, generating artifacts, and managing task state.

 ## Prerequisites